fwup-home/fwup/README.md

   6. Human and machine readable progress.

-  7. Initialize or update SDCards on your development system whether you're running Linux or OSX.
+  7. Initialize or update SDCards on your development system whether you're running Linux, OSX, or Windows.
 MMC and SDCards are automatically detected and unmounted.
 No need to scan logs or manually unmount.

   8. Firmware archive digital signature creation and verification (BETA!!)